bradyhouse/house/fiddles/bash/fiddle-0056-InstallLiveServer/README.markdown

 ### Description

-Simple shell script for using npm to install [live-server](https://www.npmjs.com/package/live-server) using npm.
+A simple shell script for using npm to install [live-server](https://www.npmjs.com/package/live-server) using npm.

 ### Tags